-- There is limited office supply in the study area. - Future demand of multi-tenant office space will primarily be based on direct and indirect impacts of NCRC. - The study area's household growth will support a moderate amount of professional office space.
+- There is no multi-tenant corporate office space in the Study Area. - Future demand of multi-tenant office space will primarily be based on direct and indirect impacts of the North Carolina Research Campus (NCRC). - Household growth in the Study Area will support a moderate amount of professional office space.